zaczap/bios201/Workshop2/README.md

 ------------

 Today, we are going to process RNA sequencing data into gene expression values.
-We will be working with data from [a published study](http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0097550.s002), comparing RNA seq from healthy lung samples to lung samples from patients with idiopathic pulmonary fibrosis (IPF).
+We will be working with data from [a published study](http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0097550.s002) comparing RNA-seq from healthy lung samples to lung samples from patients with idiopathic pulmonary fibrosis (IPF).

 We have provided you with FASTQ files from 8 normal and 8 IPF samples.
 For this activity, we will be restricting our analysis to